Marawi Grand Mosque

-The Marawi Grand Mosque, also known as the Islamic Center of Marawi is a mosque located in Pangarungan Village, Marawi City, Lanao del Sur, Philippines.
+The Marawi Grand Mosque, also known as the Islamic Center of Marawi, is a mosque located in Pangarungan Village, Marawi City, Lanao del Sur, Philippines.

 History

 Establishment

 The first phase of the mosque's development was in the 1950s which was completed in 1970.
 The implementation was led by the site's landowner Datu Pangarungan Disalongan with funding coming from local-based private individuals and some foreign donors.
 Foreign ministers and diplomats from the Organisation of Islamic Cooperation often made stopovers in the mosque when making official visits to Marawi.

 Battle of Marawi

 The mosque in 2020, damaged due to the Marawi siege of 2017.

 During the siege of Marawi in May 2017, the mosque was among the structures captured by ISIS affiliated Maute group militants.
-Philippine government forces regained control of the city but several structures including the grand mosque was left heavily damaged after the battle.
+Philippine government forces regained control of the city but several structures including the grand mosque were left heavily damaged after the battle.

 Post-siege

 President Rodrigo Duterte (center) leads the inauguration of the Jameo Mindanao Al-Islamie (Grand Mosque) in Marawi on October 16, 2021.

 On September 8, the first Salahtul Jumaah was held since the liberation of Marawi.
-Task Force Bangon Marawi, a government agency planning to reconstruct and repair about 31 mosques in Marawi damaged during the siege, plans to start repair works on the Grand Mosque in August 2020.
+Task Force Bangon Marawi, a government agency planning to reconstruct and repair about 31 mosques in Marawi damaged during the siege, planned to start repair works on the Grand Mosque in August 2020.
 It was completed by October 2021 and inaugurated by President Rodrigo Duterte in the presence of Secretary Saidamen Pangarungan of the National Commission on Muslim Filipinos, Lanao del Sur governor Mamintal Adiong Jr., and Marawi city mayor Majul Gandamra.

 On December 2, 2021, the rebuilt Grand Mosque was turned over by Secretary Eduardo Del Rosario, Task Force Bangon Marawi, to Hadji Abdul Amai Manabilang Pangarungan and NCMF Secretary Saidamen B. Pangarungan, President and chairman, respectively of the Marawi Grand Mosque.